 Pad Thai is arguably the most well-known dish in Thai cuisine but many Thai food lovers will tell you that tom yum is their favorite dish.
 Get a taste of this complex but well-balanced hot and sour soup and you’ll understand why.

-Also known as tom yam, this sour and spicy Thai soup gets its name from two words – tom, which refers to the boiling process, and yam, meaning “mixed”.
+Also known as tom yam, this sour and spicy soup gets its name from two words – tom, which refers to the boiling process, and yam, meaning “mixed”.
 It’s often cooked with prawn (goong or kung), hence the popular variation tom yum goong (or kung).
-This is the very dish that ranks highest among the seven Thai dishes on CNN Travel’s list of the World’s 50 Best Foods.
+This is the very dish that ranks highest among the seven dishes on CNN Travel’s list of the World’s 50 Best Foods.

 Like any tom yum, essential ingredients include lemongrass, galangal, and kaffir lime leaves, but many other ingredients are often used like lime juice, fish sauce, cilantro, tomatoes, and crushed red chili peppers.
 So beloved is tom yum that it’s widely considered to be a Thai national dish.